telerik/justmock-docs/getting-started/api-basics/create.md

 # Create Mock Instances

-The [Mock the behavior of a public method]({%slug justmock/getting-started/basics/basics%}) topic demonstrated how to mock the behavior of a method using a simple regular instance of the tested object.
+The [Mock the behavior of a public method]({%slug justmock/getting-started/basics/basics%}) topic demonstrated how to mock the behavior of a method using a plain object instance of the tested object.
 Coding using the best practices always involves creating abstract classes or interfaces.
 This topic shows you how you can test a functionality dependent on abstract classes or interfaces without caring about the specific implementations of the dependency.

 To illustrate that case, we will use a slightly extended version of the example with orders and a warehouse.
 Now, we will define the warehouse as an interface and will enable a product to be delivered from multiple warehouses.